Anthony Gale: Early career

 Early in his Marine career, he fought, in fairly quick succession, the French, the Barbary pirates, the British, and a U.S. naval officer.
-Angered by the mistreatment of a Marine sentry, Gale killed Navy Lieutenant Allen MacKenzie in a duel.
+Angered by the mistreatment of a Marine sentry while serving on the USS Ganges, Gale killed Navy Lieutenant Allen MacKenzie in a duel.
 This incident, perceived to be an affront to the Corps, subsequently brought Commandant William W. Burrows' approval for Gale's defense of his Corps' honor.
 Later in his military career, Gale took "an active and gallant part" during the siege of Fort McHenry in the War of 1812.

 Increasing rank brought other difficulties.
 In 1815, while commanding at Philadelphia, he fell out with Commandant Franklin Wharton over construction of barracks.
 Wharton had been accused of overspending on the project, and he in turn charged Gale with building extravagant officers' quarters.
 Gale asserted that he had been given no specific plans and that Wharton had known what was being done.
 A court of inquiry cleared Gale, but he was banished to a less desirable post in New Orleans, where he allegedly nursed a feeling of persecution and began to drink heavily.